georgi-georgiev95/Second-Shift-Auto/README.md

 - Ensure MongoDB is installed and running.
 - Navigate to the backend directory and run 'npm start'
 4. **Start the Application:**
-- Navigate to the client directory and run 'ng server'
+- Navigate to the client directory and run 'ng serve'
 5. **Access the Application:**
 Open your browser and navigate to `http://localhost:4200`.